Emergency Dentistry – North Providence, RI

 It’s convenient and easy to just use your teeth to open a package, right?
 Unfortunately, each time you forgo the scissors, you put yourself and your teeth at risk for serious injury.
 A sudden slip can lacerate your soft tissues or damage your teeth.
 Instead of leaving it up to your enamel, spend a few extra minutes looking for the right tool for the job.

 The Cost of Dental Emergencies

-The cost of your emergency dental visit will depend on a few different factors, like whether you receive dental sedation, if you require X-rays, and what type of treatment was necessary to restore your oral health and ease your pain.
-Our team takes pride in offering transparent, honest dental care, so we’ll walk you through the pricing and discuss financing and dental insurance coverage with you in detail.
-If you have any questions, never hesitate to let us know.
+The cost of an emergency dental visit will depend on a few different factors, like whether the patient receives dental sedation, if they require X-rays, and what type of treatment is necessary to restore their oral health and ease their pain.
+Our team takes pride in offering transparent, honest dental care, so we walk each of our patients through the pricing and discuss financing and dental insurance coverage in detail.

-Our primary goal with every patient is to help them keep their natural teeth for as long as possible.
+Our primary goal with each of our patients is to help them keep their natural teeth for as long as possible.
 But, in cases of severe decay or trauma, the best way to protect someone’s oral health may involve removing a tooth.
 Our team has a lot of experience with this procedure and uses a combination of local anesthetic, sedation, and a light touch, which usually results in the patient not feeling a thing while in the chair.
 Beforehand, we can help a patient put together a plan to fill the gap with a custom-made replacement as well.